DataDog/Miscellany/metric_usage_report/README.md

 ### Caching

-API calls are expensive and time consuming.
+API calls are time consuming.
 To avoid requesting all dashboard definitions from your account every time you want a metric report, results are cached in json format in the file `db_cache.txt`.
 If that file exists, the script will automatically use those results instead.

 To get a fresh list of dashboards, either rename or delete the file `db_cache.txt`.